ivanw314/BARD1_SGE_analysis/README.md

 * 20250123_BARD1_NormReadDepth.tsv - Normalized read depth across all BARD1 SGE targets for each replicate **(BARD1 Depth File)**
 * 20250205_deletion_inputs.xlsx - BARD1 deletiion inputs with exons annoted for each region **(Depth Input File)**
 * 20240830_BRCA1_SGE_AllScores.xlsx - BRCA1 SGE scores from Findlay et. al 2018 **(BRCA1 SGE File)**

+Also contained are sub-directories used for specific analyses.
+These sub-directories are:
+* ATG_Lib_data - Contains files associatd with the BARD1_X1A double start codon mutant experiment
+* SNV_filtering_inputers - Contains all input files needed to filter out SNVs that generate new PAM sites adjacent to canonical PAM and SNVs resulting in missense changes that are obtainable only in context of a fixed edit